ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkVideoEncodeH265CapabilitiesKHR.md

   elements that the application <strong>can</strong> specify in the L0 reference list for P pictures.
 However, if
   <code>maxPPictureL0ReferenceCount</code> is zero, then the use of P
   pictures is not allowed.
-In case of H.265 encoding, backward-only predictive pictures <strong>can</strong> be encoded even if P pictures are not supported, as the <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#itu-t-h265" target="_blank" rel="noopener">ITU-T H.265 Specification</a> supports
+In case of H.265 encoding, pictures
+  <strong>can</strong> be encoded using only forward prediction even if P
+  pictures are not supported, as the <a href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#itu-t-h265" target="_blank" rel="noopener">ITU-T H.265 Specification</a> supports
   <em>generalized P &amp; B frames</em> (also known as low delay B frames)